 The team of friendly and experienced staff at The Lodge includes a General Manager, spa therapist and three chefs.
-Each one is dedicated to tailor-making each guest experience… People may arrive as guests but often leave as friends.
-For us, customer service means always being professional and honest and constantly searching for new ways to improve each guest experience.
+Each one is dedicated to tailor-making each guest experience.
+People may arrive as guests but often leave as friends.

 The Lodge is part of Virgin Limited Edition, Sir Richard Branson's collection of unique retreats.

-When the weather is glorious it’s more than likely you’ll be spending plenty of time on the mountain, but when you get back to The Lodge there’s still plenty to do!
+When the weather is glorious it’s more than likely you’ll be spending plenty of time on the mountain, but when you get back to The Lodge there’s still plenty to do.
 Pull off those ski or hiking boots and relax in the lounge with a cool drink curled up on a comfy sofa.
-Or if your muscles ache, take a dip in the indoor heated pool, or warm yourself up in the indoor or outdoor Jacuzzis.
+Or if your muscles ache, take a dip in the indoor heated pool, or warm yourself up in the indoor or outdoor hot tubs.

 The Lodge also has a fully equipped gym, a steam room and a party area.
-You can shoot some pool or dance the night away all underneath a twinkling disco ball.
-If you want to take it easy we can pop on a film for you and your friends or family on the large plasma screen (we’ve got a great selection of DVDs) while you enjoy a few drinks from the bar.
+You can shoot pool or dance the night away all underneath a twinkling disco ball.
+If you want to take it easy, we can pop on a film for you and your friends or family on the large plasma screen while you enjoy a few drinks from the bar.

 Taking care of the environment and giving back is high on our agenda.
 The Lodge is committed to sustainable development and to supporting local community and group-wide global charitable initiatives.